 When you have more plugins than you really need, you have additional layers of space on top of your site.
 You see, plugins take up space, too, and they don’t all function the best with each other.
 Having too many plugins can lead to glitches on your site and even security issues.
 Even if you don’t think you have a lot of plugins, it’s worthwhile to see how their functionalities overlap and whether the plugins are maintained and updated.
 You can use a tool like Upstream to test the compatibility and configurations of your plugin to ensure nothing you’re using is slowing you down.

 Learning the ways to reduce site loading speed is an ongoing practice.
 Myriad factors play into the health and performance of a website, and they’re not all immediately discernible.
-These four strategies above can help you when it comes to optimizing your page speed performance.
+These six strategies above can help you when it comes to optimizing your page speed performance.
 If you’re truly serious about consistently topping your competitors in mobile and web search though, consider enlisting the help of a web and/or mobile development team to improve the speed of your site.